FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

 ### Configuration

-Many mods include the option to configure and adjust the mod to fit your needs, either by adjusting the changed mechanics or by enabling or disabling features.
-These options can be found within the configuration file which can be found by following these steps:
+Many mods inside the modpack will have options that allow you to customize and tweak the mods to suit your preferences.
+This can include modifying mechanics or enabling and disabling specific features.
+To access these options, you can find the configuration file by following these steps:

 1. Log in to the [Dashboard](https://client.falixnodes.net/).

 2. Choose a server within your server list.

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
 In the top navigation bar, hover over "Manage" then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).

+> make sure that the server was started once before this

 4. Locate and open the [config](https://client.falixnodes.net/server/filemanager?dir=/config/) folder.